bkleinen/bkleinen.github.io/classes/ss2020/m-wt4-ucd/index.md

 There are three reports to hand in via moodle, and a final project presentation including slides.
 Each of this counts 1/4 towards the grade:

 * Report I: write-up Contextual Inquiry
-* Report II: write-up Visioning and Prototypes
+* Report II: write-up Visioning and Product Concepts
-* Report III: write-up Final Project Report
+* Report III: write-up Paper Prototypes and Final Project Report
 * Presentation (Actual Presentation & Slides) (maybe a video this term)

 Reports I+II are due Tuesdays in the specified week.